youwuyou/AISE/README.md

 ## Repository Structure

-The repository consists of three main projects, we try to resolve all projects using both AI-based and traditional numerical approaches:
+The repository consists of three main projects:

 1. Training FNO to Solve the 1D Wave Equation
 2. PDE-Find: Reconstructing PDEs from Data